 Mayer Brown International, Senior Associate, London, UK

-The second part of this article will consider the different biotech and pharma approaches in acquisition, licensing and partnering negotiations, the valuation approach of analysts setting share prices and the key challenges in forecasting the revenues, costs and risks associated with a drug development project.
+The second part of this article will consider the different biotech and pharma approaches in acquisition, licensing and partnering negotiations.
+We also consider the valuation approach of analysts setting share prices.
+Finally, we examine the key challenges in forecasting the revenues, costs and risks associated with a drug development project.

 Read the Full Article: